 Why is this particular copy special?

 It is currently unavailable.
 (Check on Amazon)

 This book was first published in 1932 with a cheaper edition in 1937, then reprinted in 1944, 1946 and in 1949.
 There have been reprints since then and the latest glossy version has added pictures and a forward by Dick Durham (see books above).
 The 1932 and 1944 versions are now ‘not available’ and it would appear that the 1949 copies have also been rounded up by collectors.
 This is what makes this this particular book so special … its condition.
 It isn’t shiny.
 When you see it you want to pick it up with those white cotton protective gloves that archivists use.
 It speaks in the same language as its contents, but you may have to have read it to understand that.
 If you have not read it, look at the reviews on Amazon.
 These are some of the descriptive phrases: all time classic, beautifully written, evocative, superb read, marvellous book, timeless descriptions, atmospheric.
 Even these descriptions do not capture it.
-On a winter’s night, snuggled into a deeply-buttoned, leather-bound armchair, before a flickering fire, turn the pages and read the first sentence in my copy of the book to be transported into the picture that he paints.
+On a winter’s night, snuggled into a deeply-buttoned, leather-bound armchair, before a flickering fire, turn the pages and read the first sentence in this book to be transported into the picture that he paints.
 You will continue to read, sail where he sails, in the times that he relates.

 Amazon check.
 You can read the 2000 version for about £15 in paperback or about £55 in hardback, but if you want to secure a 1946 version then you are moving into Collector territory at close to £70.
 We pride ourselves on the high quality of our books many of which are unopened, but the condition of this 1949 version is the exact opposite and that is why it is special.
 This might seem rather unusual, but I don’t want to sell my unobtainable copy.
 I treasure it.
-I might consider an offer that I couldn’t refuse … so how much would that be?
+I might consider an offer over £50 that I couldn’t refuse … so how much would that be?
 It’s up to you.